sahithi1015/CODTECH-task1/README.md

 7.Warnings: The warnings library is used to suppress any unnecessary warnings that may clutter the output.

-##Summary:
+## Summary:

--Loading Data: The Iris dataset is loaded and converted into a pandas DataFrame.
+- Loading Data: The Iris dataset is loaded and converted into a pandas DataFrame.

--Data Exploration: Basic data exploration is performed to understand the structure and summary of the data.
+- Data Exploration: Basic data exploration is performed to understand the structure and summary of the data.

--Feature Distribution: Histograms are plotted to visualize the distribution of each feature.
+- Feature Distribution: Histograms are plotted to visualize the distribution of each feature.

--Pairwise Relationships: Pair plots are used to explore the relationships between different features.
+- Pairwise Relationships: Pair plots are used to explore the relationships between different features.

--Correlation: A heatmap is created to show the correlation between features.
+- Correlation: A heatmap is created to show the correlation between features.

--Outliers: Box plots are used to identify and visualize outliers in the data.
+- Outliers: Box plots are used to identify and visualize outliers in the data.

-##OUTPUT SCREENS:
+## OUTPUT SCREENS:
 ![Screenshot 2024-07-24 210502](https://github.com/user-attachments/assets/9a677561-f4c7-4dda-b622-edffffbba86b)
 ![Screenshot 2024-07-24 210622](https://github.com/user-attachments/assets/c834e130-50c2-4e81-90a2-8c9ab256c022)
 ![Screenshot 2024-07-24 211837](https://github.com/user-attachments/assets/32120142-4536-48a3-9bf6-0fe901105024)